philskents/allotments-garden/Home.md

 My new strategy is as follows:

 - A single Obsidian vault backed up and synchronized using git will form the core of my Obsidian setup
-- This will require some specific vault configurations to support Allotments
+- This will require some specific [[Vault Setup|vault configurations]] to support Allotments

 ~~## Summary
 Design and build a method whereby I can publish multiple "digital gardens" to public hosting from a single Obsidian Vault.